 - Three References: Academic, Pastoral (or Christian Leader), and Professional

 Dr. Andrew Hill places the book in its historical context to interpret the original meaning, as well as offer the modern reader insights into what it has to say to us today.

 Dr. Daniel I. Block examines worship in the Bible and develops a theology of worship that is consistent with the teachings of Scripture and is applicable for the church today.

-BITH Grad Women's Fellowship
+Bible and Theology (BITH) Grad Women's Fellowship

 The BITH Grad Women’s Fellowship was started over a decade ago to provide a space for female graduate students in the department to meet together regularly throughout the year with female faculty, build relationships, provide support, and enjoy each other’s company.
 The group was started by Dr. Karen Jobes (Emeritus) and is led today by Dr. Jennifer Powell McNutt.
 Food, fellowship, and prayer are the focus of our time together.
-If you are a female BITH student in an MA or PhD program then please join us!
+If you are a female bible and theology student in an M.A. or Ph.D. program, please join us!